-You can use update management to manage updates and patches for your Windows and Linux virtual machines.
+You can use the Update Management solution to manage updates and patches for your Windows and Linux virtual machines.
 From your Azure Automation account, you can:

-An Azure Automation Run As account.
-For instructions on how to create one, see Getting started with Azure Automation.
+- An Azure Automation Run As account.
+To learn how to create one, see Getting started with Azure Automation.

 Supported operating systems

 Update Management is supported on the following operating systems: